THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 We will start 2020 in South Africa.
 Since we hope to cross our wake in the Caribbean in April, we have a lot of ground to cover.
-From Cape Town, we will stop in Saint Helena and Ascension Islands.
-From there, we will either stop in Brazil or shot straight up to Trinidad or Tobago.
+Probable stops include Saint Helena, Ascension, Brazil, and Tobago.
 The exact when and where of crossing our wake is still TBD.

 One thing we can agree on is that we aren’t ready to give up cruising yet.
 My biggest fear in selling our beautiful boat is that within months (or days!) of signing the papers, we might regret it.
 We’ve invested so much time and money into Starry Horizons, it would be a shame to sell her only to decide a few months down the line that we still want to cruise.

 We are currently looking for a place to store Starry Horizons for hurricane season in 2020.
-Starry Horizons will go on the hard somewhere on the east coast of the US, safe from hurricanes.
-Do you have a recommendation for a yard?
+We’ve narrowed our options down to a few yards in Rhode Island where we can leave Starry Horizons on the hard for the summer season.

 David and I will return to Texas for a long visit.
 The last time we were in Texas for more than two weeks at a time will have been three and a half years prior.
 Ten-day visits home are great for doing the essentials (splitting our time between Houston and Dallas with our families) but it does not get us time to relax, recuperate from boat life, and see everyone we want to.

 Our biggest priority will be finishing our videos.
 Right now we are seven months behind.
 David and I both work on videos all the time, with David doing at least 15-20 hours a week of video production.
 We’d love to power through the videos and finish the story of our circumnavigation.